Salmon farfalle pasta is an easy and filling meal ready in less than 30 minutes.

 - ⅛ tsp Black Pepper Powder

-Follow instructions on the box to cook pasta and reserve 2-3 tbsp is water before draining pasta.
+- Follow instructions on the box to cook pasta and reserve 2-3 tablespoon is water before draining pasta.

-To tomato mixture add cooked pasta, salt, pepper, 2-3 tbsp of water, salmon and cook until well blended.
+- To tomato mixture add cooked pasta, salt, pepper, 2-3 tablespoon of water, salmon and cook until well blended.

 - Adjust pasta to liking.